palheiro1/elyxir/ELYXIR.md

 ## 🛠️ Additional Notes

-* [ ] Reuse styling from existing components (cards, buttons, grids) to maintain a consistent look and feel.
+* [x] Reuse styling from existing components (cards, buttons, grids) to maintain a consistent look and feel.
-* [ ] Ensure new components follow the project’s React/Chakra UI patterns.
+* [x] Ensure new components follow the project's React/Chakra UI patterns.
-* [ ] Backend/blockchain integration is out of scope here—UI components may use mock data or existing state management.
+* [x] Backend/blockchain integration is out of scope here—UI components may use mock data or existing state management.

 ---